-Take actionKids’ online behavior shouldn’t be tracked, and companies shouldn’t be allowed to sell or transfer kids’ personal information.
-If you believe policymakers should take action to protect kids’ and teens’ online privacy, please contact your representative to urge them to become a cosponsor of the Do Not Track Kids Act (H.R.
-1895).
-Find your representative online or call the U.S. House of Representatives switchboard at (202) 224-3121 and ask to be connected.
+Take action:If you believe policymakers should take action to protect kids’ and teens’ online privacy, please contact your senators and representative to urge them to become a cosponsor of the Do Not Track Kids Act of 2013 (senate bill: S. 1700 and house bill: H.R.
+3481).
+Find contact information for your senators and representative online or call the U.S. Capitol switchboard at (202) 224-3121 and ask to be connected.

 Do you know how to protect your kids’ privacy online?Whether downloading music or filling out a profile to play the newest online game, kids are potentially risking their reputation, security, and identity.